chapman-phys323-2024f/info/GettingStarted.md

 ## Account Setup

-Our class will be centered around two cloud-based pieces of technology:
+Our class will be centered around a cloud-based piece of technology:
  1. [GitHub](https://github.com), a central hub for sharing code that has become standard in the open-source community.
- 1. [Slack](https://scststudents.slack.com), a professional communication platform now standard in industry.

- - **Task 1:** Use your Chapman email to create a GitHub account and a Slack account.
+ - **Task 1:** Use your Chapman email to create a GitHub account, if you don't already have one linked to your Chapman email.
 Use your full, real name when making the accounts so that you can be easily found.
-The instructor should have invited you to the course GitHub Organization and the Slack organization using your student email, so look for the invite emails to accelerate account creation.
+The instructor should have invited you to the course GitHub Organization using your student email, so look for the invite emails to accelerate account creation.
- - **Task 2:** Join the Slack chat channel for the course.
-It should have the form `#phys220-YYYYs` where `YYYY` is the year and `s` is either `s` for spring or `f` for fall semester.
-Note that there are a variety of other Slack channels of potential interest, such as `#physics` or `#math` or `#jobopportunities`, etc.

 Our class will also teach you how to use your own personal computer as a scientific workstation.
-To do this, you will need to set up three more pieces of software on your personal computer:
+To do this, you will need to set up two more pieces of software on your personal computer:
  1. [Anaconda Python](https://www.anaconda.com/distribution/), a distribution of python together with a useful collection of scientific and data-processing packages.
  1. [Git](https://git-scm.com/download), a distributed change control for managing code and sharing it with other programmers.
- 1. [Atom](https://atom.io/), a free and extensible code editor that is cross-platform, produced by the same team as GitHub.

- - **Task 3:** Go to the Anaconda site linked above and download the Anaconda distribution for Python 3 (i.e., **not** Python 2).
+ - **Task 2:** Go to the Anaconda site linked above and download the Anaconda distribution for Python 3 (i.e., **not** Python 2).
 Make sure you choose the correct operating system (Windows, Mac, or Linux).
 Launch the installation and follow the instructions.
-(When it asks questions, pick the recommended options.
-Do not install PyCharm as we will use the Atom editor instead.)
+(When it asks questions, pick the recommended options.)
- - **Task 4:** Go to the Git site linked above and download the Git installer (for Windows or Mac - it's likely already installed if you are using Linux).
+ - **Task 3:** Go to the Git site linked above and download the Git installer (for Windows or Mac - it's likely already installed if you are using Linux).
 Run the installation and follow the instructions.
 If it asks, be sure to enable git integration with your file browser.
- - **Task 5:** Go to the Atom site linked above and download the Atom installer (for Windows, Mac, or Linux).
-Launch the installation and follow the instructions.
- - **Task 6:** Configure Atom for later use.
-Open the Settings panel (via the File menu).
-Click on the Install tab.
-In the "Search packages" field type *script* and hit enter.
-When the **script** package appears beneath, click on *Install* and wait until it completes.
-Repeat this procedure for the packages *termination*, *linter-ui-default*, and *linter-flake8*.
-(When it asks you if you would like to install dependencies, click yes.)
-After all is completed, close Atom.

 ## Setting up the Terminal (a.k.a.
 Bash Shell) and SSH